What I would like to share here is a record of service to the IEEE organization as a working volunteer.

 Support for IEEE Society/Council Young Professionals

 One of my priorities when assuming TA VP leadership was to try to work on improving the disconnect between the IEEE Young Professionals (YP) program which is managed and run through IEEE membership.
 The bulk of the sponsored activities do not reach the Young Professionals participating in Society and Council activities.
 Working with the Technical Management Committee (TMC) and the TAB YP Liaison, Celia Desmond, we were able to significantly ramp up TAB YP activities during 2018.
 We held the first IEEE Society/Council Young Professionals Representatives Summit.
 This 1.5 day facilitated leadership and strategy session brought together 24 Society/Council Young Professionals Representatives for the first time, to discuss: developing and communicating value; effectively contributing to Society/Council activities; key engagement strategies; and, creating new structures.
 The session culminated in action plan development, and included a social networking event co-hosted by the IEEE Board of Directors, which provided a great opportunity for the Board to connect with many of our next generation leaders from within Technical Activities.

 Improved Clarity with IEEE and TA Nominations & Appointments

 Improvements to Support the Transition of TAB Future Directions Initiatives

 Ten new initiatives have been incubated by the TAB Future Directions Committee (FDC) and have graduated with varying degrees of success and sustainability.
-There has been no budget within the FDC for transition support.
-This has been well known, but the solution has been evasive.
-With the help of the TAB Management Committee (TMC), identified a solution in 2018 and working with the FDC Chair, Steve Diamond, requested a proposal for a FDC transition strategy.
-TMC approved the strategy in May 2018 and allocated a permanent $150K budget transfer from the TMC contingency fund to support FDC transition funding for projects that fund revenue generating product(s) or service(s) for TAB.
+Prior to 2018, there was no budget within the FDC for transition support.
+This was well known, but the solution was evasive.
+With the help of the TAB Management Committee (TMC), we identified a solution and in 2018 worked with the FDC Chair, Steve Diamond, developed a proposal for a FDC transition strategy.
+TMC approved the strategy in May and allocated a permanent $150K budget transfer from the TMC contingency fund to support FDC transition funding for projects that fund revenue generating product(s) or service(s) for TAB.

 As a Member of the Board of Directors